valeiras/working-day/README.md

 ### TODO:

-- Correct the time format for the tooltip
+- Correct the time format for the tooltip, and the weird formatting of the stats
 - Make the skeletons match the cards
 - Add toasts informing of the success or failure of operations
-- Add time-based alerts.
-- Add overtime thresholds.
-- Use tanstack table for the table